 Doctor of Philosophy in Industrial Engineering (Ph.D.) | NC State ISE

-The Ph.D. is pursued by outstanding students like you who have an intense interest in independent study and research.
-It consists of advanced coursework beyond the master’s degree:
+The Ph.D. program is for outstanding students like you who are highly interested in independent study and research.
+It includes:

 - A written qualifying exam